bob1de/hass-apps/docs/apps/schedy/actors/custom/index.rst

 .. include:: ../../advanced-topic.rst.inc

 The ``custom`` actor can be used if maximum control and flexibility is required, as it allows you to write custom hooks (pieces of Python code) that link schedule results to entity states.
-In fact, you could even implement advanced types like the `thermostat actor
-<../thermostat/index.html>`_ with this one.
+In fact, you could even implement advanced types like :doc:`../thermostat/index` with this one.

 While this actor is probably not for daily use, it gives you the power you need when implementing something really fancy.